laryssacarvalho/blog-backend/README.md

 Detailed documentation of the API endpoints -> [API documentation](https://laryssacarvalho.github.io/blog-backend/)

+ There is also a simple frontend application that uses this API ([click here](https://github.com/laryssacarvalho/blog-frontend) to access the frontend repository).

 ## Built With

 The project was built using a Web API from [.NET 6](https://dotnet.microsoft.com/en-us/) and a SQL Server database.